mosip/pre-registration/design/pre-registration/pre-registration-notification-service.md

 # Approach for Notification Service

 **Background**
-- Exposing the REST API to notify via SMS or email to a citizen.
+- Exposing a REST API to send notifications to citizen via SMS or Email.

-The target users are -
-   - Pre-Registration UI

-The key requirements -
+The key requirements are

--   Create the REST API to notify via SMS or email to a citizen while sending any notification. which internally call the kernel notification service.
+-   Create a REST API to send notifications to citizen via SMS or Email, which internally calls the kernel notification service.

 The key non-functional requirements are

+-   Log :
 	- Log the each state while sending notification to a citizen:

 -   Exception :
     -   Any exception occurred during sending notification, the same will be reported to the user with the user understandable exception.

 **Solution**

 **Notify :**

 - Create a REST API as '/notify' POST method which accept the notification details, lang code, document for attachment as a request part parameters.
 - notification details contains : name, pre-registration id, appointment date, appointment time, mobile number, email address and additionalRecipient.
 - If the additionalRecipient is false then based on the pre-registration id do the REST call to retrieve the pre-registration data, parse the ID JSON object to get the mobile number and email address out of it.
 - Do the REST call to retrieve the corresponding language notification templet based on requestd and lang code.
 - DO the REST call to the KERNEL notification service based on SMS and Email.
 If it is successful send the success response otherwise throw an exception.

 **Class Diagram**